-of variation are lp_t (accounting for 29% of the total variance on average) and n_t (accounting for 40%).
-The relative importance of lp_t drops slightly in recessions while that of n_t increases, but peaks when the economy starts recovering, reaching as high as 93%.
+We decompose the total conditional variance of the loss rate in its contributions coming from shocks associated with lp_t , p_t , and n_t in the fourth plot of Figure 2.
+The dominant sources of variation are lp_t (accounting for 29% of the total variance on average) and n_t (accounting for 40%).
+The relative importance of lp_t drops slightly in recessions, whereas that of n_t increases, but peaks when the economy starts recovering, reaching as high as 93%.
 The p_t process has a negligible effect on the loss rate variance.
 Clearly, the loss rate variance has substantial independent variation not spanned by macroeconomic uncertainty.